adam-360/Scrabble/README.md

 # Scrabble mobile and desktop app

 ## About
-This is a continuation of the web app version of the popular board game Scrabble created in the context of an academic project (see https://github.com/lt101/scrabble-web-app for details).
+This is a continuation of the web app version of the popular board game Scrabble created in the context of an academic project.
 This version includes a multiplayer desktop app built with Electron.js and a mobile app written in Flutter.
 It implements Socket.io for client-server communication and a REST API for persistance with a MongoDB database.
 <p align="center">
     <img src="images/scrabble-desktop-game-dark.png" width="600">
 </p>